Teruyoshi Nakano

+Teruyoshi "Shokei" Nakano (中野 昭慶, Nakano Teruyoshi) was a Japanese special effects director.
+He is best known for helming the special effects of the last six Showa Godzilla films and The Return of Godzilla (1984).

 Early life

 Nakano was born on October 9, 1935 in Andong, Manchukuo (now Dandong, Liaoning, China).
 His father worked for an affiliate of South Manchuria Railway called International Transport.
 His childhood was characterized by wealth, and he attended Andō Yamato Arimichi National Elementary School.
 His family was transported to Niihama, Ehime, Japan after Japan's defeat in 1945, where he graduated elementary school before moving to Kyoto two years later.